jinzhan/plyr/readme.md

 ## Events

-You can listen for events on the target element you setup Plyr on (see example under the table).
+You can listen for events on the target element you setup Player on (see example under the table).
 Some events only apply to HTML5 audio and video.
 Using your reference to the instance, you can use the `on()` API method or `addEventListener()`.
 Access to the API can be obtained this way through the `event.detail.plyr` property.
 Here's an example: